operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/migration.md

 **NOTE** You can still use the deprecated APIs which are only needed to support Kubernetes `1.15` and earlier.

-Please ensure that you have read [Can I customize the projects generated with SDK tool?][faq-custom] in the [FAQ][faq] before continuing further.

 ### Create a new project

 In Kubebuilder-style projects, CRD groups are defined using two different flags